hail-is/hail/.github/pull_request_template.md

 - [ ] This change has a low security impact
 - [ ] This change has no security impact

-(Reviewers: please confirm the security impact before approving)

-#### Description

-Please describe the security impact and necessary mitigations here.
+Description of the security impact and necessary mitigations:

 - For none/low impact: a quick one/two sentence justification of the rating.
   - Example: "Docs only", "Low-level refactoring of non-security code", etc.
 - For medium/high impact: provide a description of the impact and the mitigations in place.
   - Example: "New UI text field added in analogy to existing elements, with input strings escaped and validated against code injection"

+(Reviewers: please confirm the security impact before approving)